GenomicsNX/TreeFar/README.md

 Required arguments:
 --files_path, -f			directory of kallisto output files for use by TreeFar --group_control, -g0		comma separated list of the first set of kallisto output data files (typically control).
-The algorithm assumes the kallisto output files are named along the lines of “NT1_abundance.tsv” so you would just put whatever comes before the “_abundance.tsv” in this list.
+The algorithm assumes the kallisto output files are named along the lines of "NT1_abundance.tsv" so you would just put whatever comes before the "_abundance.tsv" in this list.
 --group_treatment, -g1	comma separated list of the second set of kallisto output data files (typically test condition).
 Similar naming convention as described above.
 --out, -o 			File prefix for final output table.
 The final output name will be this string + l1 + l0, where the final two components are automatically appended by the algorithm.
 --out_main, -x			File prefix for data before filtering and analysis